lakshita-03/TransactIQ/index.md

 ## **1. Project Overview**
 - ### **Objectives**
-1. Analyze UPI transaction growth in India.
+- Analyze UPI transaction growth in India
+- Compare UPI with traditional cash/card-based payments
-3. Forecast future trends using ML models.
+- Forecast future trends using ML models
-4. Visualize adoption patterns across industries and demographics.
+- Drawing insights and conclusions on the shift towards digital payments

 ## 2. Data Sources
 The dataset for this project was obtained from the official **NPCI (National Payments Corporation of India) UPI Statistics Portal** (https://www.npci.org.in/what-we-do/upi/upi-ecosystem-statistics).
 It is an umbrella organization that operates retail and settlement payment systems in India, including UPI, RuPay, FASTag, and other payment systems.
-For this project, data from **2016 to 2025** has been compiled by consolidating the annual Excel files available on the NPCI website into a single, structured dataset.
+For this project, data from **April 2016 to April 2025** has been compiled by consolidating the annual Excel files available on the NPCI website into a single, structured dataset.
 This ensures accuracy, transparency, and completeness of information for analysis.

 ## 3. Data Collection & Merging
-The monthly UPI statistics from **April 2016 to March 2025** were collected from the official NPCI website and merged into a single dataset.
+The monthly UPI statistics from **April 2016 to April 2025** were collected from the official NPCI website and merged into a single dataset.
 The merging and processing were carried out in Python using libraries such as **pandas** (for data manipulation and merging), **openpyxl** (for handling Excel files), and **glob** (for retrieving file paths and iterating through multiple Excel files).
 The complete code implementation is provided in the attached **Jupyter Notebook** (.ipynb) file, and the final consolidated dataset is exported and attached as an **Excel** (.xlsx) file for reference.

 ### **Jupyter File**
 <iframe src="notebooks/Merged_excel_files.html" width="100%" height="800px"></iframe>